Halesowen Abbey: Warley

-prayers, fasts, vigils, alms, psalms and masses and at death was to receive the same benefits as an abbot.
+prayers, fasts, vigils, alms, psalms, and masses, and at death was to receive the same benefits as an abbot.
 The abbot and convent then granted the manor back to Richard Fokerham for life, to hold in full by service of a rose on John the Baptist's Day.

-On 23 August Joan obtained an inspeximus and confirmation that wrote into the public record the terms of her donation to the abbey, which were contained in an indenture or chirograph.
+On 23 August, Joan obtained an inspeximus and confirmation, both written into the public record, setting out the terms of her donation to the abbey, as contained in an indenture or chirograph.
 The abbey agreed that Joan and her successors should sponsor three canons, all at least 20 years of age, who would seek ordination as priests and then take up the chantry responsibilities envisaged by Joan.
 Each day they were to say mass as well as placebo and dirige, vespers and matins for the dead, for Edward III, and for Joan and her family: she named in particular Thomas Botetourte, her sister Margaret and her nephew John.
 Substitutes were to be provided while the named canons were unordained or unavailable.
 Her annual obiit was to be celebrated with all the solemnity previously reserved for the founder of the abbey, Peter des Roches.
-20 shillings was to be distributed to the poor in portions of one halfpenny, envisaging an attendance of 480.
+20 shillings were to be distributed to people experiencing poverty in portions of one halfpenny, with an envisaged attendance of 480.
 The canons of the abbey, on the other hand, were to receive a mark (13s.
 4d.) each for attending.
-Six large wax candles, valued at a mark, were to be burned: two each at the altar, at her own tomb and at Margaret's.
+Six large wax candles, valued at a mark, were to be burned: two each at the altar, at her own tomb, and at Margaret's.
 Joan was also to be mentioned at other commemorations of the dead.
 In accordance with the king's licence and their indenture, Joan issued a charter to the abbot and convent, granting them the manor of Warley and all that pertained to it, on the Sunday following the Feast of the Circumcision of Christ 1338.
 She must have died within weeks, as on 4 March the king had her heir, John Botetourt, in wardship and was presenting a parson to the church at Forton, Staffordshire on his behalf.
 At some point after he came into his estates, her son varied the terms of Joan's grant to allow the abbot and convent to appoint one of the canons to the family chantry.